ThomW/super-spacebreak/README.md

 I chose [Super Breakout](http://www.atarimania.com/game-atari-2600-vcs-super-breakout_7848.html).
 It's a super simple game, but the box art includes an astronaut that doesn't make an appearance in the game whatsoever.
 I'm trying to correct that.
 I hope you find my take as dumb and funny as I do.

+[Close Encounters of the Third Kind](https://www.youtube.com/watch?v=S4PYI6TzqYk) left a pretty big impression on me as a kid, and when I was thinking about what the bricks might be, I remembered the organ from the climax of that movie where the mothership is attempting to communicate with the researchers at Devils Tower -- that's where the idea of making the bricks' tones different and having them light up when struck came from.

 # Making the Sausage

 This was supposed to be a quick weekend project, but things quickly blossomed out of scope when the astronaut rag doll turned out to be more difficult to create than I thought.
 Phaser.io now supports [Matter.js](https://brm.io/matter-js/) out of the box, so I went with that instead of turning to Box2d as I did with [Air Sea Golf](http://www.lmnopc.com/air-sea-golf/).